 This is a great question and one that often confuses anglers.
-The float should be placed according to the depth of water you are fishing in and the size of your bait.
+The float should be placed according to the depth of water you are fishing in and the bait size.
 If you are fishing in shallow water, say 3 feet or less.
-You will want to have your float closer to the hook so it doesn’t get caught on the bottom.
+You will want to have your float closer to the hook to avoid getting caught on the bottom.

-However, if you are fishing in deeper water, say 10 feet or more, you will want to have your float further away from the hook.
-So, it has time to sink down to the fish.
+However, if fishing in deeper water, say 10 feet or more, you will want to float further away from the hook.
+So, it has time to sink into the fish.
 As for bait size, if you are using a small bait like a worm.
-You will want to have your float closer to the hook so the fish can find it easily.
-If you are using a larger bait like a minnow, you will want to have your float further away from the hook.
-So, the fish can swim around with it before swallowing it.
+You will want to float closer to the hook so the fish can find it easily.
+If you use a larger bait like a minnow, you will want to float further away from the hook.
+So the fish can swim around with it before swallowing it.

 How Do You Attach a Floater to a Fishing Rod?

 If you’re a serious angler, you realize that a floater is an essential tool.
 But how do you attach a floater to your fishing rod?
-It’s actually quite simple!
+It’s pretty simple!

-Floater assembly begins with the line’s end being threaded through the floater’s bottom eyelet.
-Then, tie a knot in the end of the line, making sure it’s tight against the floater.
-You are free to use whatever knot you choose, but the double overhand knot or the Palomar knot are our two favorites.
+Floater assembly begins with the line’s end threading through the floater’s bottom eyelet.
+Then, tie a knot at the end of the line, ensuring it’s tight against the floater.
+You can use whatever knot you choose, but our two favorites are the double overhand knot and the Palomar knot.

 How Do You Rig a Float and Fish Bobber?

-You can adjust the depth that you fish at by moving the slip sinker up or down your line.
-Another option for rigging a float and fish bobber is to use a Carolina rig.
-This type of rig is often used when fishing in deeper water or around heavy cover.
+You can adjust the depth you fish at by moving the slip sinker up or down your line.
+Another option for rigging a float and fish bobber is a Carolina rig.
+This rig type is often used when fishing in deeper water or around heavy cover.

-The first step in setting up a Carolina rig is to attach a barrel swivel to your mainline.
-Then, attach about 2-3 feet of leader line to the other end of the swivel and tie on a weight (usually 1/2 – 1 ounce).
+The first step in setting up a Carolina rig is to attach a barrel swivel to your main line.
+Then, attach about 2-3 feet of the leader line to the other end of the swivel and tie on weight (usually 1/2 – 1 ounce).
 Finally, tie on your hook and add your desired amount of plastic bait (such as a worm or grub).

 The weight will keep your bait down in the water column while the float will keep it suspended off the bottom where fishes are likely feeding.
-Both slip sinker rigs and Carolina rigs are effective ways to fish with floats and bobbers.
+Slip sinkers and Carolina rigs are effective ways to fish with floats and bobbers.

 Finally, bait your hook and cast your line into the water.
-Your lure will be kept off the bottom, wherever fish are less likely to be moving, thanks to the floating.
+Thanks to the floating, your lure will be kept off the bottom, wherever fish are less likely to be moving.